Big news broke last week that could change the future of closed loop technology.

 - Much remains up in the air and some will be dictated by Abbott’s timing, but Bigfoot hopes for approval by 2020.

-But Bigfoot never planned to be first -- Medtronic holds that distinction with its Minimed 670G hybrid closed loop, which got FDA approval last year and is now being slowly rolled out across the United States.
-They will eventually have a next-gen, more-automated model of a closed loop, and we're also expecting to see other products from Tandem and Type Zero Tech, Insulet, and Beta Bionics in the coming years.
+But Bigfoot never planned to be first — Medtronic holds that distinction with its Minimed 670G hybrid closed loop, which got FDA approval in late 2016 and is now being slowly rolled out across the United States.
+They will eventually have a next-gen, more-automated model of a closed loop, and we’re also expecting to see other products from Tandem and Type Zero Tech, Insulet, and Beta Bionics in the coming years.
 Not to mention the hundreds of (non-regulated) do-it-yourself homemade closed loop systems being used worldwide over the past couple years (including some by Bigfoot team members).

 It isn’t about being first, but getting it right and bringing something to market that changes the game, Brewer emphasizes.